furrtek/NeoCDSDLoader/README.md

 1. I don't want the work to be lost.
 2. I want to forget about it and move on to new projects.

-To put it simply, '''these files are literally a gift''' which come with a simple rule: you can do almost anything you want with them (see LICENSE), but I will NOT provide any kind of support.
+To put it simply, **these files are literally a gift** which come with a simple rule: you can do almost anything you want with them (see LICENSE), but I will NOT provide any kind of support.

 Manufacturing issues ?
 Component sourcing problems ?
 Software questions ?
 If the answer isn't in this README,